What is the Portugal D3 Visa?

 Step 4 – Apply for a resident permit in Portugal

-Once you arrive in Portugal, you will need to apply for a resident permit at the Immigration and Borders Service (SEF).
+Once you arrive in Portugal, you will need to apply for a resident permit at the Agency for Integration, Migration and Asylum (AIMA).
 This will allow you to stay in Portugal for the duration of your visa.

 Application timeline of D3 Visa Portugal